 - There is also a list of different ways to sustainably manage and use water resources to be aware of

 - Government, water utility companies and suppliers, farmers, businesses, and individuals at the national, State/province and local level all must work together

 - Developing or underdeveloped countries and regions face far different challenges to developed and wealthy regions.
 They simply don’t have funding or even access to clean and safe water, or sanitation – let alone think about sustainably managing water resources

-- Water demand and usage is expected to increase at the very least in agriculture and food production, and for energy and electricity production in the future as populations grow, and there is more demand for energy and water intensive products like meat and fossil fuels.
+- Water demand and usage is expected to increase at the very least in irrigation in agriculture and food production, and for energy and electricity production in the future as populations grow, and there is also more demand for energy and water intensive products like meat and fossil fuels.
 Increases in general energy efficiency could balance some of this out, as well as increases in irrigation water efficiency

 - There is some evidence from some sources that water usage may be able to be decoupled from economic growth and population growth – which is a positive in some ways

 How Much Fresh Water Is Left On Earth?

 - About 96.5 to 97% of the Earth’s water is saltwater

 - About 2-3% of the Earth’s water is fresh water, and about 70% of that fresh water is locked up in ice caps, snow and glaciers

 - So, about 0.4% to 1.4% of the Earth’s total water resources is fresh water that is found in accessible natural fresh water sources such as surface water (lakes and rivers), and ground water aquifers and wells